ThatSkiPatroller/UTA-AUS-FSF-PT-12-2020-U-C/12-MySQL/01-Activities/14-TwoTables/README.md

 15.)
 Year: 1991 || Album Position: 1057 || Artist: Queen || Song: The Show Must Go On || Album: Innuendo
 16.)
 Year: 1991 || Album Position: 1057 || Artist: Queen || Song: Innuendo || Album: Innuendo
 ```

+artist will be connection between songs and artists
+make sure to have 5000 result in there
+artist as an input, query is matching them by artist and year - dont need a song list to map against
+both artist and year is linked with album